qlonik/musical-parakeet/README.md

 Big shout out to all the authors and contributors to the projects that we are using in this repository.

-Community member [@Whazor](https://github.com/whazor) created [this website](https://whazor.github.io/k8s-at-home-search/) as a creative way to search Helm Releases across GitHub.
+[@whazor](https://github.com/whazor) created [this website](https://nanne.dev/k8s-at-home-search/) as a creative way to search Helm Releases across GitHub.
 You may use it as a means to get ideas on how to configure an applications' Helm values.